-Fender Musical Instruments Corporation designs and manufactures stringed instruments and amplifers, such as solid-body electric guitars, including the Stratocaster and the Telecaster.
-The company makes acoustic guitars, electric basses, mandolins, banjos and violins, as well as guitar amplifers, bass amplifers, and public address equipment.
+Fender Musical Instruments Corporation designs and manufactures stringed instruments and amplifiers, such as solid-body electric guitars, including the Stratocaster and the Telecaster.
+The company makes acoustic guitars, electric basses, mandolins, banjos and violins, as well as guitar amplifiers, bass amplifiers, and public address equipment.
 Avril Lavigne, Elvis Costello, Eric Clapton, Pete Townsend and Sting are among the artists known for using Fender equipment.

 While engineers focus on how instruments should sound, a group of industrial designers at Fender work on how they will look.
 Design is an extremely important element of Fender’s business.
 The company maintains its own in-house design center, complete with a model shop to explore new concepts, create designs, prototype and test.
 Shawn Greene, senior industrial designer for Fender, plays a key role in that effort.

 “We’re dealing with artists and often professional musicians, so all of our instruments and equipment need to look great as well as sound great,” says Greene.
 “Our design group works closely with marketing to explore different colors, graphics and the types of metal and plastic parts used.
 Before we spend anything on a product, we do a lot of concept work and research to make sure it’s the right ft and product.”

 Rising Volume, Costs Cause Fender to Bring Rapid Prototyping In-house